toastedsalad/nvim/README.md

 ### Or roslyn.nvim
-Which apparetnly the latest and greatest lsp for .net currently used in vscode. https://github.com/jmederosalvarado/roslyn.nvim
+Which apparetnly the latest and greatest lsp for .net currently used in vscode.
+But it is also based on Roslyn so idk if this is in any way https://github.com/jmederosalvarado/roslyn.nvim
 Maybe I should test this out at some point, but charp-ls is quite good atm.